ros2/design/articles/101_build_tool.md

 ### Python setuptools

 `setuptools` is the common tool to package Python packages.
-A Python package use a `setup.py` file to describe the dependencies as well as how and what to build and install.
+A Python package uses a `setup.py` file to describe the dependencies as well as how and what to build and install.
 In ROS 2 a package can be a "vanilla" Python package whereas in ROS 1 any Python functionality is triggered from a CMake file.

 ## Existing Build Tools